"""

 normalized_cutoff = cutoff_freq / nyquist

-if filter_type == 'lowpass':
+if filter_type == "lowpass":

-b, a = signal.butter(order, normalized_cutoff, btype='low')
+b, a = signal.butter(order, normalized_cutoff, btype="low")

-elif filter_type == 'highpass':
+elif filter_type == "highpass":

-b, a = signal.butter(order, normalized_cutoff, btype='high')
+b, a = signal.butter(order, normalized_cutoff, btype="high")

-elif filter_type == 'bandpass':
+elif filter_type == "bandpass":

-if not isinstance(normalized_cutoff, (list, tuple, np.ndarray)) or len(normalized_cutoff) != 2:
+not isinstance(normalized_cutoff, (list, tuple, np.ndarray))

 raise ValueError("Bandpass filter requires two cutoff frequencies")

-b, a = signal.butter(order, normalized_cutoff, btype='band')
+b, a = signal.butter(order, normalized_cutoff, btype="band")

 else: